jermanuts/feather-docs/content/_guides/primary_address.md

 If you are transaction with a service that does not accept addresses starting with an '8', please ask them to add support for subaddresses.
 This requires very little effort on their part.

-### Why is the primary address hidden from the receive tab?
+### Why is the primary address hidden by default from the Receive tab?

 The primary address is hidden by default to discourage address re-use.

+### How can I show the primary address on the Receive tab?

+Right-click the table header **→ Show change address**.
+You may also need to select **Show used addresses** if the address has ever received funds.

 ### Where can I find my primary address?

 You can find it in **Wallet → Keys**.